-To be conducted throughout May, June, July and August 2019 at 310 sites in 50 states.
+To be conducted throughout May, June, July and August in all 50 states.

-To be conducted throughout July and August, 2019 at 53 sites.
+To be conducted throughout July and August at select sites.

-To be conducted throughout September, 2019 at 10 sites.
+To be conducted throughout September at a limited number of sites.

 From each local qualifier, the top three overall point earners in each of the boys and girls divisions from the four age brackets will advance to the subregional qualifying level of the competition.
 Players who qualify for a subregional competition must compete at the location in which they are assigned.